 Image details view

 The image details view shows a breakdown of the Docker Scout analysis.
-You can access the image view from within Docker Desktop and from the image tag page on Docker Hub.
-The view provides a breakdown of the image hierarchy (base images), image layers, packages, and vulnerabilities.
+You can access the image view from the Docker Scout Dashboard, the Docker Desktop Images view, and from the image tag page on Docker Hub.
+The image details show a breakdown of the image hierarchy (base images), image layers, packages, and vulnerabilities.

 The image you inspect may have one or more base images represented under Image hierarchy.
 This means the author of the image used other images as starting points when building the image.
 Often these base images are either operating system images such as Debian, Ubuntu, and Alpine, or programming language images such as PHP, Python, and Java.

 Selecting each image in the chain lets you see which layers originate from each base image.
-Selecting the ALL row reselects all the layers and base images for the entire image.
+Selecting the ALL row selects all layers and base images.

 One or more of the base images may have updates available, which may include updated security patches that remove vulnerabilities from your image.
 Any base images with available updates are noted to the right of Image hierarchy.